Eyestrain seems to be part and parcel of our modern lifestyle where we seem to be staring at screens more and more.

 We completely agree that this is difficult to remember, so you can use a timer app on your phone or computer until it becomes second nature.
 There are quite a few timer apps available for different devices, and you can even make use of the Pomodoro technique to help you get into the swing of things.

-Meditation and exercise is a good way to rest your eyes as they are not focusing on one spot at one distance only and, while you are meditating, your eyes will be closed and your eyes will be able to rest in this way as well.
+Meditation is a good way to rest your eyes, as most meditation techniques doesn’t involve you focusing on one spot at one given distance only, there are exceptions like the candle gazing technique trataka.
+Moreover while you are meditating, your eyes will most often be closed and they will be able to rest in this way as well.
 Not to mention both of these are good for your health holistically as well!

 Even just meditating for five or ten minutes can make a world of difference to your mood and your eyes.